Ruth Asawa: Career

-Asawa's wire sculptures brought her prominence in the 1950s, when her work appeared several times in the Whitney Biennial, in a 1954 exhibition at the San Francisco Museum of Modern Art, and in the 1955 São Paulo Art Biennial.
+Asawa's unconventional hanging wire sculptures were not immediately accepted until her work was featured on the covers of Arts & Architecture in 1952 and Vogue in 1953.
+She continued to rise in prominence in the 1950s, when her work appeared several times in the Whitney Biennial, in a 1954 exhibition at the San Francisco Museum of Modern Art, and in the 1955 São Paulo Art Biennial.

-In 1962, Asawa began experimenting with tied wire sculptures of branching forms rooted in nature, which became increasingly geometric and abstract as she continued to work in that form.
-With these pieces, she sometimes treated the wire by galvanizing it.
-She also experimented with electroplating, running the electric current in the "wrong" direction in order to create textural effects.
-"Ruth was ahead of her time in understanding how sculptures could function to define and interpret space," said Daniell Cornell, curator of the de Young Museum in San Francisco.
-"This aspect of her work anticipates much of the installation work that has come to dominate contemporary art."

-Asawa participated in the Tamarind Lithography Workshop Fellowship in Los Angeles in 1965 as an artist.
+In 1962, Asawa began experimenting with tied wire sculptures of branching forms rooted in nature.
+Over time, these forms became increasingly geometric and abstract.
+At times, she treated the wire by galvanizing it.
+She also experimented with electroplating or running the electric current in the "wrong" direction to create textural effects.
+On Asawa's impact, Daniell Cornell, curator of the de Young Museum in San Francisco, said:Ruth was ahead of her time in understanding how sculptures could function to define and interpret space...
+This aspect of her work anticipates much of the installation work that has come to dominate contemporary art.In 1965, Asawa participated in the Tamarind Lithography Workshop Fellowship in Los Angeles.
 Collaborating with the seven printmakers at the workshop, she produced fifty-two lithographs of friends, family (including her parents, Umakichi and Haru), natural objects, and plants.

-In the 1960s, Asawa began receiving commissions for large-scale sculptures in public and commercial spaces in San Francisco and other cities.
-Asawa installed her first public sculpture, Andrea (1968), after dark in Ghirardelli Square, hoping to create the impression that it had always been there.
-The sculpture depicts two cast bronze mermaids in a fountain, one nursing a merbaby, splashing among sea turtles and frogs.
-The artwork generated much controversy over aesthetics, feminism, and public art upon installation.
-Lawrence Halprin, the landscape architect credited with designing the waterfront space, described the sculpture as a suburban lawn ornament and demanded the artwork's removal.
-Asawa countered: "For the old, it would bring back the fantasy of their childhood, and for the young, it would give them something to remember when they grow old."
-Many San Franciscans, especially women, supported Asawa's mermaid sculpture and successfully rallied behind her to protect it.
+In the 1960s, Asawa began receivingcommissions for large-scale sculptures in public and commercial spaces in San Francisco and other cities.
+Her first public sculpture, Andrea (1968) in Ghirardelli Square, was installed at night to create the impression that it had always been there.
+Andrea depicts two cast bronze mermaids in a fountain: one nurses a merbaby, and the other holds a lily pad.
+Lily pads, sea turtles, and frogs surround them.
+The sculpture plays recordings of frogs croaking.
+Upon installation, the sculpture generated much controversy over aesthetics, feminism, and public art.
+Lawrence Halprin, the landscape architect who was originally chosen to design the waterfront space, described the sculpture as a suburban lawn ornament and demanded its removal.
+Asawa countered:For the old, it would bring back the fantasy of their childhood, and for the young, it would give them something to remember when they grow old.
+Many San Franciscans, especially women, rallied behind Asawa to protect the sculpture.